Executions during the Irish Civil War: Ballyseedy massacre and its aftermath

-Cahersiveen killings
+Cahersiveen Killings

-Republican prisoners were also being held at the old Irish Poor Law Union workhouse, in the townland of Bahaghs near Cahersiveen, in south Co Kerry.
+Republican prisoners were also being held at the old Irish Poor Law Union workhouse, in the townland of Bahaghs near Cahersiveen, in south County Kerry.
 On Monday 12 March 1923, the five Republican prisoners were taken from the workhouse by members of the 'visiting committee' and killed with a mine in the same manner at those at Ballyseedy and Countess Bridge the previous week.
 These prisoners were reportedly shot in the legs before being blown up to prevent their escape.
 Lt Harrington and fellow Free-State Lieutenant W McCarthy (who resigned over the incidents) later stated that not only were the explosives detonated by the Free State troops, they had also been made by Free State troops at Ballymullen in Tralee and laid there for this purpose.
+Lt McCarthy stated: "There was no attempt at escape, as the prisoners were shot first and then put over a mine and blown up.
+It was a Free State mine, made by themselves."

-Documents released by the Irish Department of Justice through the National Archives in 2008 show that the Free State Cabinet was aware that the Army's version of events was untrue.
+Documents released by the Irish Department of Justice, Equality and Law Reform through the National Archives in 2008 show that the Free State Cabinet was aware that the Army's version of events was untrue.
 An investigation concluded that the prisoners had been killed by a party of National Army soldiers from Dublin known as the 'visiting committee' and that those at Cahersiveen had been beaten and shot before being blown up.